 25–26 June 2018

-Between the 25th and 26th of June 2018, the German Academic Exchange service’s (DAAD) ‘Clusters of Scientific Innovation in the Middle East and North Africa’ (COSIMENA) invited medical professionals as well as students in medical and social sciences to participate in a workshop on medical anthropology.
+Between 25 and 26 June 2018 COSIMENA invited medical professionals as well as students in the medical and social sciences to participate in a workshop on medical anthropology.

-“Recent disease outbreaks have demonstrated the need and the centrality of the role played by anthropologists in bridging the gap between biomedical and cultural practices,” said Dr. Roman Luckscheiter, Director of the DAAD Cairo Office, in his welcome address, referring to the crucial role played by medical anthropologists during the Ebola outbreak in West Africa.
+“Recent disease outbreaks have demonstrated the need and the centrality of the role played by anthropologists in bridging the gap between biomedical and cultural practices,” said Dr. Roman Luckscheiter, Director of the DAAD Regional Office Cairo, in his welcome address, referring to the crucial role played by medical anthropologists during the Ebola outbreak in West Africa.

-For two days, medical anthropology experts from Germany, Austria and Egypt addressed two different groups to try and encourage the uptake of this field of study’s methods.
-On June 25, they presented medical anthropology concepts to doctors and professors of medicine, and the next day addressed students of both medical and social sciences.
+For two days, medical anthropology experts from Germany, Austria and Egypt addressed two different groups to try and encourage the uptake of the methods of this field of study.
+On 25 June they presented medical anthropology concepts to doctors and professors of medicine, and the next day addressed students of both the medical and social sciences.

-For this edition of the health cluster, the Austrian embassy was included as a partner.
+For this edition of the Health Cluster, the Austrian Embassy was included as a partner.
 In her opening remarks, Mag.
 Ulrike Nguyen, the Deputy Head of Mission at the Austrian Embassy in Cairo, explained that a year ago, when Dr. Mustafa Abdalla first approached her, she had no clear understanding of what medical anthropology entailed.
 “But after he explained the ins and outs of this multidisciplinary concept, we wanted to be involved in introducing it,” she said.
-To strengthen the scientific cooperation between Egypt and Austria, an Austrian medical anthropologist from the Sigmund Freud University in Vienna, Dr. Margret Jäger, was invited to give several presentations during the workshop.
+To strengthen the scientific cooperation between Egypt and Austria, an Austrian medical anthropologist from the Sigmund Freud University Vienna, Dr. Margret Jäger, was invited to give several presentations during the workshop.

-Nasima Selim, from the Freie Universität Berlin, is a medical doctor who branched out to medical anthropology later in her career.
-Because she has been ‘an inhabitant of both disciplines,’ she gave various insightful presentation on how to bridge the gap between medicine and anthropology.
-“One often forgets that illness is located inside the body but also in the society.
-Some diseases are stigmatized, and some aren’t,” she says.
+Nasima Selim from the Freie Universität Berlin is a medical doctor who branched out to medical anthropology later in her career.
+Because she has been ‘an inhabitant of both disciplines,’ she gave various insightful presentations on how to bridge the gap between medicine and anthropology.
+“One often forgets that illness is located inside the body but also in society.
+Some diseases are stigmatised, and some aren’t,” she says.
 “How that shapes the actual experience of the person is often overlooked,” she said, adding that she is hopeful that Egypt would become a pioneer and introduce medical anthropology in its medical programme.